 You can reach Malshej Ghat by either a self drive or if you are on a shoestring budget then you can take a state transport bus which takes just 1.5 hours from Kalyan.
 Kalyan has a local railway station, which is connected with most local railway stations of Mumbai and Navi Mumbai.
 Look out for the Ahmednagar bound bus.
 Kalyan and Karjat are the nearest railway stations.
 Malshej Ghat is also close to Pune and can be accessed via buses or self drive.

 Mandu, Madhya Pradesh

 Perched on a picturesque plateau in Central India, Mandu was once named the ‘City of Joy’ by a monarch long forgotten.
 This one-time capital of the Malwa Sultanate has seen dynasties rise and fall.
 It has witnessed the destiny of India being written within the intrigues of its palaces and during the battles outside its ramparts.
-Famous names and fascinating tales, on which pages have been coloured in the History books of the subcontinent, lie buried in its desolate tombs and palaces.
+Famous names and fascinating tales, on which pages have been colored in the History books of the subcontinent, lie buried in its desolate tombs and palaces.